Edge of Darkness (2010 film): Plot

-His health deteriorating rapidly from radiation poisoning, presumably done to him before he was kidnapped, Craven heads to Bennett's house and kills the Northmoor agents after forcing one of them at gunpoint to shout "Craven," finally identifying him as Emma's killer.
+After examining Emma's refrigerator with the Geiger counter, Craven discovers that her milk is radioactive.
+Craven also falls sick.
+He is abducted by Northmoor agents, and wakes up handcuffed to a gurney in the Northmoor facility, but manages to escape.
+His health deteriorating from radiation poisoning, Craven heads to Bennett's house, and kills the Northmoor agents after forcing one of them at gunpoint to shout "Craven", finally identifying him as Emma's killer.
 Bennett shoots and wounds Craven, but Craven also wounds Bennett and forces some of the radioactive milk down his throat.
-Bennett attempts to take some pills to counteract the radioactivity, only for Craven to tell Bennett he deserves what's coming to him and then to shoot Bennett dead.
+Bennett attempts to take some pills to counteract the radioactivity, but Craven tells Bennett he deserves what's coming to him and fatally shoots him.

-Jedburgh, who is suffering from an unrelated terminal illness, meets with the Senator and two political advisers who had hired Jedburgh to handle Craven.
+Jedburgh meets with the Senator and two political advisers who had hired him.
 They want to spin the Northmoor incident in a positive light.
-Jedburgh suggests that an assassination attempt on the Senator could be an angle to drive Bennett's death out of the headlines.
+Jedburgh suggests that portraying it as an assassination attempt on the Senator could be an angle to keep Bennett's death out of the headlines.
 They are pleased with this idea until Jedburgh abruptly kills both advisers and the senator.
 When a young police officer nervously enters the Senator's room, Jedburgh asks the officer at gunpoint if he has children.
 When the officer replies yes, Jedburgh lowers his gun, allowing the officer to shoot him dead.

-While Craven lies dying in the hospital from his wounds and radiation poisoning, a young reporter for the local TV station WFXT, who had spoken to Craven a few nights earlier, opens a letter from him which contains DVDs recorded by Emma revealing the conspiracy, ensuring Northmoor's end.
-As Craven dies, the spirit of Emma comforts him.
-Craven and Emma are then shown leaving the hospital together, walking down the corridor and toward a bright, white light.
+A young reporter for the local television station, who had spoken to Craven a few nights earlier, opens a letter from him containing DVDs recorded by Emma, revealing the conspiracy.
+As Craven dies in the hospital, the spirit of Emma comforts him.
+The ghosts of Craven and Emma are then shown walking down the corridor toward a bright, white light.